Terry Tempest Williamshttp://www.barclayagency.com/site/speaker/terry-tempest-williams

 Williams, like her writing, cannot be categorized.
 She has testified before Congress on women’s health issues, been a guest at the White House, has camped in the remote regions of Utah and Alaska wildernesses and worked as "a barefoot artist" in Rwanda.

 In 2006, Williams received the Robert Marshall Award from The Wilderness Society, their highest honor given to an American citizen.
 She also received the Distinguished Achievement Award from the Western American Literature Association and the Wallace Stegner Award given by The Center for the American West.
 She is the recipient of a Lannan Literary Fellowship and a John Simon Guggenheim Fellowship in creative nonfiction.
 In 2009, Terry Tempest Williams was featured in Ken Burns' PBS series on the national parks.
 In 2014, on the 50th Anniversary of the Wilderness Act, Ms. Williams received the Sierra Club’s John Muir Award honoring a distinguished record of leadership in American conservation.
+Williams also received the 2017 Audubon New York Award for Environmental Writing.
+In 2019 Terry Tempest Williams was given The Robert Kirsch Award, a lifetime achievement prize given to a writer with a substantial connection to the American West and was also elected as a member into the American Academy of Arts and Letters.

 Try refreshing the page or contact us if the problem persists.